-• Students write a new story using the same pattern I can...
-Ask: What is something you can do at bedtime?
-(I can read/play/hug/sing.)
-They write the story and illustrate it.
+• Students write a new story using the same pattern I can juggle...
+What is something you can or would like to juggle?
+And how many will you juggle? e.g. I can juggle two oranges/lemons/mandarins.

 Students take the book and any related activity done in class home to share with family.